theronhalsey/RandomMap/mapGeneratorproductionServerArchive/readme.txt

 * production_server - API for evaluating functions on a remote MATLAB Production Server instance

-The Python client installer is located at `MPS_INSTALL/client/python/setup.py`.
-To install the client, go to the python folder and execute:
+The Python client installer is located in `MPS_INSTALL/client/python`.
+To install the client, go to that folder and execute:

-python setup.py install
+python -m pip install .

 For information about developing Python clients, see:
 * https://www.mathworks.com/help/mps/python-client-programming.html